-Academic Eligibility - for extracurricular activities in Gr.
-5-8
+Academic Eligibility - for Gr.
+5-8 extracurricular activities

-- Eligibility will be checked every two weeks.
+- Classes singing in worship, school musicals, plays, & Christmas services are considered activities that all students are expected to be a part of and not optional.
+Therefore, all are eligible to participate.
+Exceptions may be made on review by the music director and principal. - Eligibility will be checked every two weeks.
 Students will receive a two week warning before losing eligibility status.
 A warning is constituted by a D+ or lower in a class. - Final grading period grades will carry over to the beginning of the following school year. - A minimum of 2.0 grade point average must be maintained for those who wish to participate in St. Paul extracurricular activities. - An "F" in any subject will render a student ineligible for two weeks when status is reviewed by the teacher, program directors, and principal. - A student who is determined to have an incomplete in any subject at the end of the trimester will be ineligible until the work is complete and has been recorded by the teacher. - An in-school suspension will result in the said person being suspended from extracurricular activities for one week when status will be reviewed by the teacher(s), program director(s), and principal. - An out-of-school suspension will result in the said person being suspended from extracurricular activities for three weeks when status will be reviewed by the teacher(s), the program director(s), and the principal.
 Four requirements must be met at this time.
-The student should: - Maintain a 2.0 GPA or better - Have no failing grades in any subject - Have taken all tests and turned in all assignments - Not have spent any time in behavioral detention during that three-week period. - With a second out-of-school suspension the student will forfeit his/her eligibility for the rest of the school year. - Exceptions will be made by the principal. - Classes singing in worship, school musicals, plays, & Christmas services are considered activities that all students are expected to be a part of and not optional.
-Therefore, all are eligible to participate.
-Exceptions may be made on review by the music director and principal.
+The student should: - Maintain a 2.0 GPA or better - Have no failing grades in any subject - Have taken all tests and turned in all assignments - Not have spent any time in behavioral detention during that three-week period. - With a second out-of-school suspension the student will forfeit his/her eligibility for the rest of the school year. - Exceptions will be made by the principal.